goFrendiAsgard/zaruba/docs/run-task/run-a-single-task.md

 # 🍺 Run a single task
 <!--endTocHeader-->

+You can run a specific task by knowing it's name.

+There are two types of task:

+* Builtin task: You can run these tasks from anywhere
+* Project specific task: You should be in project's top level directory in order to execute these tasks.

 # Run a Builitin Task

 To execute builtin [core-tasks](../core-tasks/README.md), you can invoke `zaruba please` from anywhere: